gl-inet/docs4.x/docs/faq/my_wireguard_server_is_not_working.md

     3. In the **Configuration** tab, for the **IPv4 Address** field, add **/24** after **10.0.0.1**.
     4. Click **Apply**.

+#### Situation 3: My WireGuard server is running but I can't connect my VPN client to it

 ???
-"Situation 3: My WireGuard server is running but I can't connect my VPN client to it"
+"Follow these steps"

     Follow the steps outlined for each possible cause below and check if the issue is resolved.
 If the issue is resolved, you can skip the rest of the section.